exercism/v3/languages/elixir/exercises/concept/basics/.docs/introduction.md

 count = false
 ```

 Elixir is an [functional-programming language][functional-programming] and requires all named functions to be defined in a _module_.
 The `defmodule` keyword is used to define a module.
-All modules are available to all other modules at run-time and do not require an _access modifier_ to make them visible to other parts of the program.
+All modules are available to all other modules at runtime and do not require an _access modifier_ to make them visible to other parts of the program.
 A _module_ is analogous to a _class_ in other programming languages.

 ```elixir
 defmodule Calculator do